 Living in Tampa

-So you’re thinking about moving to Tampa, Florida?
-There are a few things you need to know about living here before you pack up the car and head to the sunshine state.
+So you're thinking about moving to Tampa, Florida and probably wondering what it's like living here?
+You need to know a few things about living here before you pack up the car and head to the Sunshine State.
 Did you know 1,000 people a day are moving to Florida?

-From the people of the Sunshine State to the beaches, the sports, and the nightlife — the entertainment options are endless.
+The entertainment options are endless, from the people of the Sunshine State to the beaches, the sports, and the nightlife.
 The city of Tampa offers a little bit of the best of both worlds: the benefits of living in a metropolitan area with the feeling of a permanent vacation in the air.

-While you may have heard Tampa and Tampa Bay used interchangeably, there’s just a little different you should know — Tampa is the biggest city in the greater metropolitan area of Tampa Bay, and the whole metro area consists of Tampa, St. Petersburg, Clearwater, and the four surrounding counties.
+While you may have heard Tampa and Tampa Bay used interchangeably, there's just a little difference you should know — Tampa is the biggest city in the greater metropolitan area of Tampa Bay.
+The metro area comprises Tampa, St. Petersburg, Clearwater, and the four surrounding counties.
 The greater Tampa area also encompasses Sarasota, so you can be considered a Tampanian wherever you end up.
-Jacksonville, Miami, and Tampa are the three most populated cities in Florida.
+Jacksonville, Miami, and Tampa are Florida's three most populated cities.

 The city of Tampa is booming, and young people are moving in from all over.
-Young professionals, couples, and families alike are settling down to kick start their lives under the sun.
+Young professionals, couples, and families are settling to kick-start their lives under the sun.
 Similar to Austin, TX, Tampa is undergoing a wave of innovation — tech and tech-fueled innovation, that is.
-With more and more businesses calling Tampa home, the city is becoming a bit more diverse, modern and lively over time.
-It’s a place full of people from other places and that’s just a part of this port city’s charm.
+With more and more businesses calling Tampa home, the city is becoming a bit more diverse, modern, and lively over time.
+It's a place full of people from other places, and that’s just a part of this port city’s charm.

 The History of Tampa

 The City of Tampa wouldn’t be what it is today without the historical trading reliance on port access via Tampa Bay and the Hillsborough River.
 Waves of wealth and industrial development aligned with the increasing popularity of the port and greater access to the city.
 For many years in the 1800s, Tampa's port was used as the hub for phosphate mining and shipping.
 Today, the nation’s seventh-largest port is a popular destination for both cruise lines and the shrimp trade.
-The hustle and bustle of a city on the water is a feeling like no other — high energy and tranquility at the same time, creating a perfect balance.
+The hustle and bustle of a city on the water is like no other — high energy and tranquility simultaneously, creating a perfect balance.

 The arts & culture scene of Tampa Bay shines just like the Florida sun: year-round.
 From the murals adorning the cement walls to the various art installations throughout the city, there’s no shortage of creative expression or celebrated individualism.
-With the intention to connect the city’s past, present, and future, the Division of Arts & Cultural Affairs dedicates commissioned work to “humanize the built environment and invigorate public spaces.”
+To connect the city’s past, present, and future, the Division of Arts & Cultural Affairs dedicates commissioned work to “humanize the built environment and invigorate public spaces.”

-That same invigorating Tampa Bay energy comes out in full force annually during the historic, city-wide “Gasparilla season” — which runs from mid-January to mid-March.
-And you may have already heard about the main Pirate-themed event, but we bet you haven’t heard the history!
-Inspired by the party capital of the country — New Orleans — the first Gasparilla was planned for May of 1904, to coincide with the city’s May Day and bring in a new theme to the festivities.
+That same invigorating Tampa Bay energy comes out in full force annually during the historic, city-wide “Gasparilla season” — from mid-January to mid-March.
+You may have already heard about the main Pirate-themed event, but we bet you haven't heard the history!
+Inspired by the country's party capital — New Orleans — the first Gasparilla was planned for May of 1904 to coincide with the city's May Day and bring a new theme to the festivities.
 The Gasparilla pirate invasion parade began on automobiles, but after a few years on land, it shifted to the Bay.
-Now, Gasparilla is strongly associated with the greater Tampa community, partying, and family fun.
+Gasparilla is strongly associated with the greater Tampa community, partying, and family fun.
 It’s also the third-largest parade in the United States (per Wikipedia).
 No matter your age, Gasparilla season is sure to entertain.

 The Outdoor Activities

 If you’d prefer to enjoy the beautiful weather on a boat, you’re in luck.
 Tampa Bay’s boating community is something special.
-Everyone you meet on a boat is just as excited to be on the water as you are — fanatics if you will.
-Several locales near Tampa consistently rank in the list of Florida’s best boating spots.
+Everyone you meet on a boat is just as excited to be on the water as you are — fanatics.
+Several locales near Tampa consistently rank in Florida’s best boating spots.
 Clearwater and St. Petersburg, especially, offer miles of shoreline and stunning views perfect for a day on the beach.
-And if you’re an avid sportsman or casual fisherman, the fishing in and around Tampa is sure to excite.
+And if you’re an avid sportsman or casual fisherman, the fishing in and around Tampa will excite you.
 Think Grouper, Snappr, Barracuda, sharks, and Mackerel.

 For those less inclined to fish and more inclined to observe nature, Tampa is known for its Manatee watching.
-These magnificent sea creatures make their seasonal appearances during Florida’s winter months, ya know, when the water temps drop below 70 degrees Fahrenheit (brrrrr!)
+These magnificent sea creatures make their seasonal appearances during Florida’s winter months, ya know when the temperatures drop below 70 degrees Fahrenheit (brrrrr!)

 Speaking of 70-degree water temps (cold for Florida), it’s a good time to discuss the number one reason snowbirds come to Florida for the winter, stay a bit longer, and eventually move south for the long term: the weather.
 Can you blame them?
 The average temperatures year-round range from 52 degrees on the colder end and 90 degrees on the warmer.